History of Christianity in Ireland: Henry VIII

 Henry VIII decided to destroy the power of the Anglo-Norman kings and take control of Ireland.
 As he did so, he put English lords in charge of confiscated land and plundered the Catholic monasteries and churches, as he had done in England.
 In 1536 during the Reformation, Henry arranged to be declared head of the Church in Ireland through an act of the Irish Parliament.
 When the Church of England was reformed under Edward VI, so too was the Church of Ireland.

 In the beginning of his reign, Henry VIII was preoccupied with more pressing matters in England and on the European Continent, and therefore paid little attention to Ireland.
-It was not until he had reigned for a quarter of a century on the throne that he turned his attention to Ireland and then it was primarily due his conflict with the Church over his marriage to Catherine of Aragon.
+It was not until he had reigned for a quarter of a century on the throne that he turned his attention to Ireland and then it was primarily due to his conflict with the Church over his marriage to Catherine of Aragon.
 Then Parliament passed the Act of Supremacy, which invested Henry with spiritual jurisdiction over England and proclaimed him head of the Church of England rather than the Pope.
-When the proctors of the clergy refused to agree to this measure, the irate monarch deprived them of the right of voting, confiscated church lands and suppressed monasteries, in some cases shedding the blood of their inmates, in the remaining cases evicting them and making them homeless and poor.
+When the proctors of the clergy refused to agree to this measure, Henry deprived them of the right of voting, confiscated church lands and ordered monasteries closed, in some cases resulting in bloodshed.